mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_data_plotting_analysis.md

 R also has functions for other commons calculations, e.g. finding the minimum, mean, median, and standard deviation of the data:

-    # minimum number of aneurisms in quadrant 1
+    # minimum number of aneurysms in quadrant 1
     min(dat[, 6])
-    # mean number of aneurisms in quadrant 1
+    # mean number of aneurysms in quadrant 1
     mean(dat[,6])
-    # median number of aneurisms in quadrant 1
+    # median number of aneurysms in quadrant 1
     median(dat[, 6])
-    # standard number of aneurisms in quadrant 1
+    # standard number of aneurysms in quadrant 1
     sd(dat[, 6])

 > **Tip:** Using the function `summary(dat)` will give us summary statistics of all of the columns in the dataset.

-What if we need the maximum aneurisms for all patients, or the average for each eye?
+What if we need the maximum aneurysms for each patients, or the average number aneurysms per region across all patients?

-To support this, we can use the `apply` function.
+You could do this with a for loop, but the better way is to use the `apply` function.

 > **Tip:** To learn about a function in R, e.g. `apply`, we can read its help documentation by running `help(apply)` or `?apply`.

 `apply` allows us to repeat a function on all of the rows (`MARGIN = 1`) or columns (`MARGIN = 2`) of a data frame.

-Thus, to obtain the average aneurisms of each patient we will need to calculate the mean of all of the rows (`MARGIN = 1`) of the data frame.
+Thus, to obtain the average aneurysms of each patient we will need to calculate the mean of all of the rows (`MARGIN = 1`) of the data frame.

+    # Anuerysms across all patients
+    head(dat[, 6:9])
-    avg_patient_aneurisms <- apply(dat[,6:9], 1, mean)
+    avg_patient_an <- apply(dat[, 6:9], 1, mean)
+    avg_patient_an

-And to obtain the average aneurisms for both eyes we will need to calculate the mean of all of the columns (`MARGIN = 2`) of the data frame.
+And to obtain the average aneurysms for each region across all patients we will need to calculate the mean of all of the columns (`MARGIN = 2`) of the data frame.

-    avg_eye_aneurisms <- apply(dat[,6:9], 2, mean)
+    avg_eye_an <- apply(dat[, 6:9], 2, mean)

 Since the second argument to `apply` is `MARGIN`, the above command is equivalent to `apply(dat, MARGIN = 2, mean)`.